“All human beings by nature desire to know”

 8 Week Syllabus

-In this course, you will read: Parmenides, Plato, Aristotle, Marcus Aurelius, Descartes, Kant, Nietzsche, and Heidegger.
+In this course, you will read: Heraclitus, Parmenides, Plato, Aristotle, Descartes, Kant, Nietzsche, Heidegger, and De Beauvoir.

 Eight monumental thinkers in the Western tradition.